FERC Opinion 594 Base ROE Decision

 CAPM

-Turning back to Opinion No. 594 for the NETO, the FERC employed the same methodological framework adopted in the MISO TO Opinion Nos.
+Turning back to Opinion No. 594 for the NETO, FERC employed the same methodological framework adopted in the MISO TO Opinion Nos.
 569 decisions to arrive at its decision of 9.57% base ROE.
-The 9.57% base ROE was formed using financial data from the six-month study period of October 2012 – March 2013, which was related to the first complaint proceeding.
-Therefore, the study period is quite dated by now.
+The 9.57% base ROE was calculated using financial data from the six-month study period of October 2012 – March 2013, which pertained to the first complaint proceeding.
+The results of analysis are:

 Zone of Reasonableness — Opinion No. 594